pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 **NOTE:** If you have installed the drivers and your module is not detected as a Maple device it most likely does not have a USB bootloader installed.
 Ready-made modules from Banggood **do not** come with a USB bootloader installed.
 You will need to follow the procedure to [Burn a USB bootloader](#burn-the-bootloader) before you can upload firmware.

+##### Mac OS X
+Uploading via USB requires the [libusb library](https://libusb.info/) to be installed.
+The easiest way to install the library is using the [Homebrew package manager for macOS](https://brew.sh/) by executing the two lines given below in a Terminal.

+Install Homebrew:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Once Homebrew is installed, use it to install libusb:

+    brew install libusb

 ##### Linux (64-bit)
 To execute any of the following commands you should use a Terminal (shell) with the current directory set to the location where you cloned or unpacked this project.